Matthias-VE/Java_developper_test/README.md

 Run by opening the code in Eclipse and right click -> Run as ... -> Eclipse Application.
 A new IDE window will open.
 Select Window -> Show View -> Other... -> Sample Category -> Sample Data and Result.
 Now you should have the windows open that you selected in the above step.
-The sample data window will contain a button.
-When Pressed, the Result View is updated with data from the API.
+The Sample Data Window will contain a button.
+When Pressed, the Result Window is updated with data from the API.

 ## Design Notes